Can you get Council Tax Reduction

 - your income is below a certain amount.

-There are special income rules for bands E-H relief CTR and your reduction is calculated in a different way than main CTR.
+There are special income rules for bands E to H relief and your reduction is calculated in a different way from main Council Tax Reduction.

 The other person must: